gregrickaby/nextjs-wordpress/backend/README.md

   define('HEADLESS_FRONTEND_URL', 'http://localhost:3000');
 ```

-> If you change the default values, run `docker-compose -f docker-compose.yml up -d` to restart the containers.
+> If you change the default values, run `docker-compose -f docker-compose.yml up -d --no-recreate` to restart the containers.

 ---